Government funding for epilepsy

 - Epilepsy Education for - Schools, Workplaces, Sports Groups, Disability and Support Workers, Community Organisations, Family and Friends

-Our mission and vision is to improve in all respects the welfare of people with epilepsy and their families in South Australia and The Northern Territory.
+Our mission and vision is to improve the welfare of people with epilepsy and their families in South Australia and The Northern Territory.

 We aim to:

 - Educate the public to accept persons with epilepsy as equal citizens and encourage greater public understanding